-- Lagophthalmos: This is an inability to close the affected eye, which if prolonged may result in eye dryness and/or corneal ulceration.
+- Lagophthalmos (pronounced lag-op-thal-mus): This is an inability to close the affected eye, which if prolonged may result in eye dryness and/or corneal ulceration.
 (This complication can be assisted/prevented by the use of artificial tears and taping the eye down at night.)
 In rare cases, the vision may be permanently damaged if care is not taken.

-- Synkinesis: This means that when intentionally trying to move one part of the face, another part automatically moves.
+- Synkinesis (pronounced syn-k-eye-nee-sis): This means that when intentionally trying to move one part of the face, another part automatically moves.
 For example, on smiling the eye on the affected side automatically closes.
 Similarly, on raising the eyebrows or closing the eyes, involuntary contraction of the cheek or neck muscles occurs.
 Find out more about synkinesis.

 - People with persistent symptoms of Bell’s palsy may experience psychological problems including stress, anxiety, depression and low self-esteem.
 Please see our support section for further advice.

-Famous faces who have experienced Bell’s palsy at some point in their lives include Pierce Brosnan, George Clooney, Glenda McKay and Graeme Garden.
+Famous faces who have experienced Bell’s palsy at some point in their lives include Pierce Brosnan, George Clooney, Glenda McKay, Graeme Garden and BBC journalist John Sudworth.

 The important thing to remember is not to panic.
 Discovering that you have Bell’s palsy can be a frightening time, and we hope that our website can provide you with lots of useful information, tips and advice as well as reassurance in discovering you are not alone.